apohllo/ror-tasks/task-3/Readme.md

 instead of calling the objects several times (e.g. checking each restriction: status, role, login time separately)?

-To sum up: loose coupling can be stated ass follows.
+To sum up: loose coupling can be stated as follows.
 Limit the number of cooperating classes.
 Limit the number of methods you call on the cooperating objects.